SebastienJoly/IDDEFIX/README.md

 ```

 ## How to use / Examples

+IDDEFIX is documented using `Sphinx` and `ReadTheDocs`.
+Documentation is available at: http://iddefix.readthedocs.io/

 Check :file_folder: `examples/` for different DE resonator fitting cases
 * Analytical resonator initialization and fitting